 During fiscal 1990, the Company adopted a Restricted Stock Plan which provided that key management employees could be granted rights to purchase an aggregate of 375,000 shares of the Company's common stock.
 The grants, transferability restrictions and purchase price were determined at the discretion of a special committee of the board of directors.
 The purchase price could not be less than the par value of the common stock.
 As a result of the adoption by the Company's stockholders of the 2005 Stock Award Plan, the Restricted Stock Plan was discontinued.
 No additional grants will be made under this plan.
-As of April 30, 2009 and 2008, grants for 22,500 restricted shares are available to be purchased at a price of \$4.00 per share.
+As of April 30, 2010 and 2009, grants for 15,000 and 22,500 restricted shares, respectively, are available to be purchased at a price of \$4.00 per share.